Flood Consequence Assessments

 Important part of the planning process

-Flood Consequence Assessments (FCA's) are an important part of the planning process and are mandatory for all new developments in Wales within zone C areas.
-These areas are shown on the Welsh Government's development advice map (DAM) and include areas predicted to be at risk of flooding more frequently than once in 1,000 years.
+FCA's are an important part of the planning process and are mandatory for all new developments in Wales within zone C areas.
+These areas are shown on the Welsh Government's development advice map (DAM) as being predicted to be at risk of flooding more frequently than once in 1,000 years.
 FCA's examine if a proposed development itself will be affected by flooding and also if the development will cause or increase flooding elsewhere.
 FCA's are only applicable in Wales, the corresponding document in England is the Flood Risk Assessment.

-The Welsh Government's guidance document, Technical Advice Note 15 (TAN15), sets out the requirement for site specific FCA's.
-The requirement to examine the flooding consequences of a site up to the 1 in 1,000 year return period (0.1% AEP) is particularly onerous.
+TAN15 sets out the requirements for FCA's and the need to examine the consequences of flooding for up to the 1 in 1,000 year return period (0.1% AEP) is particularly onerous.

 Breadth of study

 The work required for an FCA depends on the particular site and on the information available from Natural Resources Wales.
-In some cases, to fulfil the requirements of TAN15, it may be necessary to use FEH methods to assess the flood flows together with 1D river modelling of the watercourse.
-Flow over floodplains or overland flow may also require the use of 2D flood modelling techniques.
+In some cases, to fulfil the requirements of TAN15, it may be necessary to use FEH methods to assess the flood flows in watercourses and then to undertake a computer river modelling study to assess the extent of the flooding itself.

-Areas covered – Our office is in Cardiff so we try to concentrate our FCA work within the south Wales area.
-As well as the cities of Cardiff, Swansea and Newport this includes the main towns of Llanelli, Port Talbot, Bridgend, Merthyr Tydfil, Abergavenny and Monmouth together with the surrounding areas.
+Areas covered − We are happy to undertake FCA's within about 60 miles of our office in Cardiff.
+As well as the cities of Cardiff, Swansea and Newport this includes the main towns of Llanelli, Port Talbot, Bridgend, Merthyr Tydfil, Caerphilly, Abergavenny and Monmouth together with the surrounding areas.

-Scope of Report - As part of the FCA we would normally consult with Natural Resources Wales and the drainage section of the council.
-Unfortunately this can be a protracted process and is likely to set the timescale for the whole FCA.
+Scope of Report − As part of the FCA we would normally consult with Natural Resources Wales but unfortunately this can be a protracted process and is likely to set the timescale for the whole FCA.
 We feel that this is important since it allows the FCA to address any objections before planning permission is applied for.
 This may also save you time and expense later.

 Deliverables − We will send a PDF copy of the completed report via e-mail.
 We do not normally supply a paper copy of the report.